hypercore-protocol/cli/README.md

 General Commands:

-  hyp host {urls...} - Sync and host hyper data.
+  hyp info {urls...} - Show information about one (or more) hypers. hyp host {urls...} - Sync and host hyper data. hyp create {drive|bee} - Create a new hyperdrive or hyperbee.

 Hyperdrive Commands:

-  hyp drive create - Create a new hyperdrive.

   hyp drive ls {url} - List the entries of the given hyperdrive URL. hyp drive mkdir {url} - Create a new directory at the given hyperdrive URL.